 Context modelling of transform skip mode (N0094)

-In this CE test, a context modelling method for coefficient coding of the transform skip mode will be tested.
-The context models for coefficient coding is derived from two or three previously decoded neighboring coefficients located at the right, bottom, and bottom-right positions of the current to-be-decoded coefficient.
+In this CE test, a context modelling method for coefficient coding of the transform skip mode is tested.
+The context models for coefficient coding is derived from two or three previously decoded neighboring coefficients located at the left, top, and top-left positions of the current to-be-decoded coefficient.
 A separate and additional context set is defined for sig_coeff_flag, par_level_flag, abs_level_gt1_flag, and abs_level_gt3_flag.
 The Rice parameter is derived also based on reduced number of neighbors.
-The proposed context modelling will be tested in case of both dep_quant_enabled_flag ON/OFF.
+The proposed context modelling is implemented on the top of VTM-5 TS residual coding.

-Test:

-2 neighbors, increased number of contexts, trellis Quantization OFF

-3 neighbors, increased number of contexts, trellis Quantization OFF

-2 neighbors, increased number of contexts, trellis Quantization ON

-3 neighbors, increased number of contexts, trellis Quantization ON
+The derivation process of the context index of the syntax element sig_coeff_flag is as follows:

+ctxInc = min( locSumAbsPass1, 5 )

+The derivation process of the context index of the syntax elements par_level_flag, abs_level_gt1_flag, and abs_level_gt3_flag are given below:

+ctxInc = Min( locSumAbsPass1 − locNumSig, 4 )

 Context modelling of sign for TS residual coding (N0357)

 The proposed approach employs three context models as follows.
-For each transform block using TSM, the number of sign syntax elements equal to one and the total number of sign syntax element are tracked.
+For each transform block using transform skip mode (TSM), the number of sign syntax elements equal to one and the total number of sign syntax element are tracked.
 The relative ratio r between the two is updated and evaluated resulting in three context models: the first context model is employed for the case r < a, the second context model is employed for the case r > b, and the third (and initial) context model is employed for the case where a ≤ r ≤ b, with a = 0.05 and b = 0.95, respectively.

 Test:

-As proposed
+As proposed in N0357

 Alternative configuration using different number of thresholds & contexts